danaevenhaim/testing-app/testFile.md

-THIS is a test file
+ThIS is a test file

 It has some lines